|TITLE||Intelligent Algorithmic Trading|

 1. Knowledge & Understanding:

 The study-unit provides a comprehensive view of the algorithmic trading paradigm and some of the key quantitative finance foundations of these trading strategies.
-Students will:

 - Understand how the markets work;